 Gastroenteritis is so common that it cannot be completely prevented.
 Good hand washing, however, can reduce the number of times that a child gets gastroenteritis.
 Breast feeding and active culture yogurt have both been shown to help prevent gastroenteritis.

-Special care is needed in day cares, during food preparation, and after toileting or diapering to avoid spreading the organisms responsible for gastroenteritis.
+Special care is needed in day cares, during food preparation, and after toileting or diapering to avoid spreading the organisms.

 Gastroenteritis caused by rotavirus can be prevented with an oral rotavirus vaccine.